Graceville Uniting Church: Heritage listing

-The church and hall are significant as good representative examples of the Inter-War Gothic Style of architecture.
+The former church and hall are significant as good representative examples of the Inter-War Gothic Style of architecture.

 The place is important because of its aesthetic significance.

-The church and hall are important for their aesthetic and architectural significance as well composed, unusual buildings and as important landmark elements of the streetscape.
+The former church and hall are important for their aesthetic and architectural significance as well composed, unusual buildings and as important landmark elements of the streetscape.
 In particular, the church tower and spire is dominant in the streetscape and provides a local landmark.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

-The method of construction used on both the church and the hall was radically different to conventional construction techniques of the time, and as such demonstrate a high degree of technical achievement in the early use of pre-cast concrete in Queensland.
+The method of construction used on both the former church and the hall was radically different to conventional construction techniques of the time, and as such demonstrate a high degree of technical achievement in the early use of pre-cast concrete in Queensland.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

-Since opening, the church and the hall have been in continuous use providing for the spiritual, recreational and social needs of the Graceville Community, creating a strong and special association with the site.
+Until its 2022 closure, the former church and the hall were in continuous use providing for the spiritual, recreational and social needs of the Graceville Community, creating a strong and special association with the site.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-The church and hall are significant for their strong association with prominent builder, Walter Taylor, who designed the buildings, devised their unusual construction method and supervised their construction.
+The former church and hall are significant for their strong association with prominent builder, Walter Taylor, who designed the buildings, devised their unusual construction method and supervised their construction.
 Taylor was also a major financial contributor to the construction of the complex, and included expressions of his faith in the design and layout of the church in which he worshipped for many years.
 Taylor was a major building contractor in Brisbane, known particularly for his reinforced concrete buildings and structures.
 His most famous work was the Walter Taylor Bridge, constructed in 1935 as a toll bridge over the Brisbane River at Indooroopilly.